Arvind644/100-days-of-code/README.md

 Made the filter js project by my own.
 I will continue it and make changes to make it by my own.

 DAy 3     25-11-2020 <br />
-Continued watching same python tutoprial and learn about dictionary, for loop, while loop.<br />
+Continued watching same python tutoprial and learn about dictionary, for loop, while loop, try and except.<br />
 Make a simple calculator in python